Personal Finance | 25 Oct 2017

 Current problems such as highly levered corporate balance sheets, slowing exports and slow pace of demand pickup resulting in existing capacity underutilization have throttled the pace of fresh investments.

 A structural challenge for a country with approx. 1.2 Crore young Indians joining the job market every year.
 The current govt. is under immense pressure to solve this demographic challenge.
 While some steps have been taken in this regard by the government via their flagship schemes, the Pradhan Mantri Kaushal Vikas Yojna, Pradhan Mantri Awas Yojana, Saubhagya Scheme, Smart Cities Mission, AMRUT, Bharatmala project etc., much more needs to be done.
-Private sector needs to play a larger role as the principal job creator but is hampered by some of challenges discussed above.
+The private sector needs to play a larger role as the principal job creator but is hampered by some of the challenges discussed above.
 One also needs to be aware of the role technology will play in increasing efficiency thereby putting even more pressure on jobs.
-We need a comprehensive action plan on job creation that is broad based and productive
+We need a comprehensive action plan on job creation that is broad-based and productive

 Many other factors which drive equity market performance such as FII flows, RBI rates and liquidity outlook, government policies, Inflation trajectory, Current Account Deficit, Fiscal Deficit, monsoons, global commodity prices, global growth outlook, high market valuations etc. were considered but were found to have a limited negative role in the near future.

 However, on the positive side, the last few years have witnessed a spate of reforms that have improved the macroeconomic fundamentals of the country and future growth prospects.
-Two important reforms that will be very beneficial over the medium to long term (Demonetization and GST), have had some negative impact on growth over the last few quarters.
-This slowdown should be seen as temporary and there are enough reasons to believe that the economy will bounce back strongly in next few quarters.
+Two important reforms that will be very beneficial over the medium to long-term (Demonetization and GST), have had some negative impact on growth over the last few quarters.
+This slowdown should be seen as temporary and there are enough reasons to believe that the economy will bounce back strongly in the next few quarters.
 It is quite possible that the 5.7% GDP growth number seen in Q1FY18 is a bottom.

 5 positive themes that will play out in the stock market in 2018

-1. Domestic retail liquidity and financialization of retail savings is a long term structural story and will limit the downside to the market
+1. Domestic retail liquidity and financialization of retail savings is a long-term structural story and will limit the downside to the market

 2. Discretionary consumption is on the rise and is linked to the rising wealth in the hands of Indians